geniuswebtools/jqueryformvalidation/README.md

 field an id.
 Assign the second field with the two classes <code>match match-ID</code>
 The <code>ID</code> in <code>match-ID</code> should be the ID you assigned to the first field.
 See the *form.html* for a clear example.

+If a field fails validation, the class error is applied to the field.
+If the field passes validation on the following submission attempt, the field is removed.

 ### Validating Field Types
 If a field is required a simple check to see if it has a value is performed.
 If